Thrush: start your consultation

 Genital thrush is a common infection that can affect both men and women.
 For women it can cause swelling of the vagina, mild pain during sex, or a lumpy white discharge, while men may notice swelling or red skin around the head of the penis, soreness of the head of the penis and a thick lumpy discharge.
 It isn't usually serious, but can be uncomfortable and could potentially lead to complications, although this is mostly the case with men.

-In many cases thrush can be a reoccurring condition, therefore antibiotic treatment will be required to prevent the symptoms of thrush returning.
-Antibiotic treatments can also alleviate uncomfortable symptoms and speed up the recovery time when treating this condition.
-Individuals dealing with thrush can choose between Diflucan (antibiotic tablets) and Gyno-Daktarin (antibiotic cream) can buy at OnlineClinic today.
+In many cases thrush can be a reoccurring condition, therefore antifungal treatment will be required to prevent the symptoms of thrush returning.
+Antifungal treatments can also alleviate uncomfortable symptoms and speed up the recovery time when treating this condition.
+Individuals dealing with thrush can choose between Diflucan (antifungal tablets) and Gyno-Daktarin (antifungal cream) can buy at OnlineClinic today.